DDPSscipo/Civica_Netzero/README.md

 We used Python for our code, which was developed and aided by various online resources and examples, including ChatGPT.
 We also used Gephi for data visualization.

+## Results and Discussion

+### Descriptive analysis: Twitter
+We produced two time-series graphs to explore the number of Tweets throughout the 2021 and 2023 time periods.